testing-library/testing-library-docs/docs/native-testing-library/intro.md

 `DOM Testing Library` uses ReactDOM and JSDOM.
 The main philosophy is that you should find elements that are on the "screen" the way users would.
 This approach is meant to give you confidence that your app is working as a cohesive unit.
-Just like the `DOM Testing Library`, `native-testing-library`'s primary guiding principle is:
+Just like the `DOM Testing Library`, `Native Testing Library`'s primary guiding principle is:

 > [The more your tests resemble the way your software is used, the more confidence they can give you.](guiding-principles.md)